Inga-1/TicTacToe/README.md

-Test Driven Development ofthe game of TicTacToe.
+Test Driven Development of the game of TicTacToe in C#.